The United States vs. Billie Holiday: Production

+Music

 Release

 The film was released on February 26, 2021.
-In July 2020, Paramount Pictures acquired distribution rights to the film.
+In July 2020, Paramount Pictures reportedly acquired distribution rights to the film in a bidding war at the Marché du Film which also included Focus Features, Sony Pictures and 101 Studios.
 It was originally scheduled to be released on February 12, 2021, but in November 2020, it was moved two weeks to February 26.
-In December 2020, Hulu acquired distribution rights to the film in the United States.
+Ultimately, in December 2020, Hulu acquired North American distribution rights to the film from New Slate Ventures; Paramount's deal for rights to the film apparently never closed despite the studio preparing advertisements and overseeing reshoots for it.

 Reception

 Audience viewership

 Hulu reported the film was the most-watched title over its first three days of release, with Samba TV estimating that 287,000 U.S. households watched the film.